WWE Libraries

-The dates listed below for purchased organizations and libraries represent the duration of that company, and may not necessarily represent the extent of historical video owned.

 Classic WWE holdings

-The library includes all past and present WWE tapes dating back to the 1950s, including all previous forms of the company.
+The Legacy Department's library includes all past and present WWE tapes dating back to the 1950s, including the footage from previous forms of the company.
+The footage saved from WWE's time as the Capitol Wrestling Corporation is among the rare surviving footage of broadcasts from the DuMont Television Network, as most of their footage was destroyed in the mid-1970s.

-Although not wrestling content, the library's holdings also include footage from various documentaries, reality shows, and fictional works produced for home video, the WWE Network and other broadcasters, and any motion pictures produced by WWE Studios.
-The footage saved from WWE's days as the Capitol Wrestling Corporation is also among the rare surviving footage of broadcasts from the DuMont Television Network, as most of their footage was destroyed in the mid-1970s.
+Although not wrestling content, the library's holdings include footage from various documentaries, reality shows, and fictional works produced for home video, the WWE Network and other broadcasters, and any motion pictures produced by WWE Studios.
+The library also maintains footage from WWE's non-wrestling sister companies, the World Bodybuilding Federation and XFL.

 Non-WWE purchases

 For years, WWE has engaged in a campaign of purchasing libraries of defunct wrestling promotions.
 The first significant purchase took place in 2001 when the company bought the complete historical archives of their former competitor World Championship Wrestling.
-The purchase of the Extreme Championship Wrestling intellectual unit and library during its bankruptcy proceedings in 2003 gave the company the majority of all national professional wrestling content available at the time.
+The purchase of the Extreme Championship Wrestling's intellectual proprieties and video library during its bankruptcy proceedings in 2003 gave WWE control over the majority of all national professional wrestling footage available at the time.

-On 13 August 2020, WWE announced that shows from the libraries of Evolve Wrestling, Westside Xtreme Wrestling, Progress Wrestling, and Insane Championship Wrestling, featuring matches from many current superstars, will begin airing on the WWE Network.
+On August 13, 2020, WWE announced that shows from the libraries of active independent wrestling promotions Evolve, Westside Xtreme Wrestling, Progress Wrestling, and Insane Championship Wrestling would begin airing on the WWE Network.
+As part of the agreement, all the respective promotions would continue to own their footage and remain separate entities from WWE.
+However, later in 2020, WWE purchased Evolve and Dragon Gate USA, its defunct sister promotion, after which Evolve ceased operations until it was revived as a developmental brand in 2025.

+The dates listed below for purchased organizations and libraries represent the duration of footage that WWE owns and may not necessarily represent the entire extent of the promotion's existence.